 The Bottom Line

-Your employees are entitled to fair holiday remuneration as they would earn during other months at work.
+Your employees are entitled to claim fair holiday remuneration as they would earn during other days at work.
 Follow the guidelines above to help ensure you’re calculating holiday pay correctly, but these examples are not definitive.

 If you have any questions or need help calculating holiday pay for your workers and employees, please don’t hesitate to get in touch.
 Working with our payroll experts will help reduce the burden and ensure you’re RTI compliant.
 We can also assist with your pension obligations, so you’re free to handle other areas of your company.